-Thomsen’s book, Visibility Interrupted: Rural Queer Life and the Politics of Unbecoming, is being published with the University of Minnesota press.
+Thomsen’s book, Visibility Interrupted: Rural Queer Life and the Politics of Unbecoming was published with the University of Minnesota press (2021).
 Her next book, Queering Reproductive Justice, is under contract with the University of California press.
 For more information about Thomsen’s work, please visit www.carlythomsen.com.

 Sinead graduated from Middlebury in 2014 with a B.A. in Film and Media Culture.
 Since graduating, she has worked as a post production assistant to Director Todd Haynes on Carol (2015) and at WGBH Educational Foundation as a production assistant on Lifestyles and National Programming for PBS.